Mister Minit

-Mister Minit is an international company that offers various services and products on-site.
-Its main focus is shoe repairs and key cutting.
-In these areas, the company is the world market leader.
-Major shareholder since 2006 has been Howard Dyer.
+Mister Minit is an international company that offers various services and products on-site, founded in 1957.
+Its main focus is shoe repairs, and key cutting.
+A major shareholder since 2006 has been Howard Dyer.
+It has four regional headquarters: Erembodegem, Belgium (for Europe), Riverwood, New South Wales, Australia (for Oceania), Manchester, England (for UK) and Singapore.

 Founding

 On 14 July 1957, Donald Hillsdon Ryan opened the first store in the Au Bon Marché department store in Brussels.
 According to company history, the heels of the then-fashionable high heels frequently broke on the cobblestone streets of Brussels’ old town.
 Traditional cobblers took up to ten days for a repair.
 This gave the Procter & Gamble marketing manager the idea for an instant service, which he implemented in a small space under the department store escalator.
 After a successful start, the concept of the Heel Bar was rolled out under the still-unprotected name Talon Minute (later Highheel-Bar) in department stores in Antwerp, Ghent, and Liège.
 The brand name Mister Minit was established in 1964, shortly followed by the symbol Fred, the Mister Minit man in a red coat.